5 Main Sources of Retirement IncomeWhere to Find Your Retirement Income

 1.Social Security

 Most people depend on social security as their main source of retirement income.
-Once you have found your California Social Security office locations or any other region you live in, it is extremely important that you calculate when is the best time to file for your benefits.
+It is extremely important that you calculate when is the best time to file for your benefits.
 For example, filing before your full retirement age will cost you 25% of your income!
 This is a substantial decrease, especially if you are relying on this as your main source of income.

 A Certified Financial Planner or CFP , can help you with this dilemma.
 They can run a report, based off of your information and current financial situation that will determine your optimal time to file for social security.
 This will, in turn, help you decide when you can retire and what gaps in your retirement income you will need to fill.